Here are the different types of pressure gauges:

 Pressure sensors and pressure transmitters use certain physical characteristics of objects to convert the measured pressure into various electrical signals through different conversion elements, and indirectly measure pressure according to the changes in these signals.
 According to the different conversion components, pressure sensors and pressure transmitters can be divided into resistive, capacitive, strain-type, inductive, piezoelectric, and Hall plates.

-The biggest feature of this type of pressure measuring instrument is that the output signal is easy to transmit remotely, and can be conveniently used with various display, recording and adjustment instruments, thereby creating conditions for centralized pressure monitoring and control.
+The biggest feature of this type of pressure measuring instruments is that the output signal is easy to transmit remotely, and can be conveniently used with various display, recording and adjustment instruments, thereby creating conditions for centralized pressure monitoring and control.
 It is widely used in the production process automation system.